Quick Start

 API_KEY=your-secret-api-key

-is automatically added to your .gitignore
+POSTGRES_PASSWORD=supersecretImportant: .iop/secrets is automatically added to your .gitignore file for security.

 Step 4: Prepare Your Dockerfile

-in your project.
+Make sure you have a Dockerfile in your project.
 Here's a simple example for a Node.js app:

 FROM node:18-alpine